 The trail is well-maintained and not terribly demanding, gaining 1,800 feet in the 7.5 miles roundtrip.
 A NW Forest Pass is required, so be sure to pick one up before heading out.

-One of the highlights of this hike is the rushing turquoise waters of Humpback Creek, not far from the parking lot.
-Before crossing the bridge, the rocks along the water provide a nice photo opp.
-Take a moment to admire the cascading falls tumbling downstream.
+One of the highlights of this hike is not far from the parking lot — the rushing turquoise waters of Humpback Creek.
+Before crossing the bridge, take advantage of the nice photo opp on the rocks along the water.
+And take a moment to admire the cascading falls tumbling downstream.

 After crossing a few small streams, you’ll reach several steep slopes with views of Granite Mountain and Humpback Mountain.
 Once the snow starts to recede, watch for wildflowers like trillium.

-When you pass through the slopes Annette Lake is not far beyond.
+Once you pass through the slopes, Annette Lake is not far beyond.
 There are several spots to enjoy a picnic lunch, or even a swim if you’re up for a cold shock!

-Franklin Falls is an easy hike just off 1-90 that’s a nice, easy hike for those with kids or beginners.
-The two-mile leisurely trail ends at a 135-foot waterfall that cascades between two highway viaducts.
+Franklin Falls is a nice, easy hike just off 1-90 that’s perfect for beginners and those hiking with kids.
+The two-mile leisurely trail ends at a 135-foot waterfall that cascades between the highway viaducts.
 A NW Forest Pass is required to park in the lots and hike the trails.

 A short, steep path with a handrail guides hikers right up to the waterfalls.
 The spray is heavy and rocks can be quite slippery, so take care.
 And bring a wipe for your camera lens, or all your photos will be cloudy!

-For a special treat, visit Franklin Falls during the winter months when the falls are frozen over.
+For a special treat, visit Franklin Falls during the winter months when the falls are frozen.
 You’ll have to research the best trail access when you go because the snow can force parking lot and/or trail detours.
 The above-mentioned Facebook groups can be of great assistance.

-Bring spikes for traction and plenty of warm clothes – it can get very chilly by the falls.
+Bring spikes for traction and plenty of warm clothes – it gets very chilly by the falls.
 The steep slope leading to the bottom of the falls is icy during the winter, so go slowly and take small steps while hanging onto the wire rail.